-Brooks Hull, Vice President for Institutional Advancement
+Allison Dawson, Interim Vice President for Institutional Advancement

 Alumni Engagement is charged with planning and executing the programs and activities for alumni and coordinating alumni donations.
 Each year, a variety of academic, networking, and social events take place on campus and around the country.

 In the Office of Development, we are committed to assisting donors in fulfilling their philanthropic goals.
 Giving opportunities are available in many areas of interest to our alumni and friends, and however you choose to make your donation – through annual support, major gifts, or planned giving—our staff can help you with the process.

 The Estate Planning and Development Services staff is responsible for stewardship activities in the College, from handling IRS receipts to facilitating long-term gifts.
 As a nonprofit organization, we rely on ongoing donor support, and we are thankful for your contributions.

 The Advancement Communications staff provides oversight for marketing, print publications, social media, and website content for Austin College.
 In addition, Advancement Communications produces the Austin College Magazine, the official alumni publication.
 The office also is the official news source for Austin College, which is fortunate to count a number of experts among its faculty and staff in a variety of fields—from science and international affairs to service and leadership.